joutvhu/spring-dynamic-jpa/README.md

 }
 ```

 - From version 2.x.5 `DynamicQueryTemplates` has been moved to package [spring-dynamic-commons](https://github.com/joutvhu/spring-dynamic-commons).
-Please change package to `com.joutvhu.dynamic.commons.DynamicQueryTemplates`, If you upgrade from old version.
+Change the package to `com.joutvhu.dynamic.commons.DynamicQueryTemplates`, If you upgrade from old version.

 - Each template will start with a template name definition line.
 The template name definition line must be start with two dash characters (`--`).
 The template name will have the following syntax.